terraform-viettelidc/terraform-provider-vcloud/website/docs/d/network_pool.html.markdown

 ---
-layout: "vcd"
+layout: "vcloud"
 page_title: "Viettel IDC Cloud: vcloud_network_pool"
-sidebar_current: "docs-vcd-data-source-network-pool"
+sidebar_current: "docs-vcloud-data-source-network-pool"
 description: |-
-  Provides a data source for a network pool attached to a VCD.
+  Provides a data source for a network pool attached to a Vcloud.
 ---

-# vcd\_network\_pool
+# vcloud\_network\_pool

-Provides a data source for a network pool attached to a VCD.
+Provides a data source for a network pool attached to a Vcloud.

 Supported in provider *v3.10+*